 Cons

-• Product limitations/features may require specialization in industries that aren’t evenly distributed throughout a geography
+• Product limitations/features may require specialization in industries that aren’t evenly distributed geographically

-• If dead space isn’t paired with a metropolitan market, you’re setting up sales to fail (don’t make a territory out of the Dakotas and expect a salesperson to succeed)
+• If dead space isn’t paired with a metropolitan market, you’re setting up sales to fail (don’t make a territory out of the Dakotas or Canadian Northern Territories and expect a salesperson to succeed)

 Pros